 The Goddess of never not broken.

-She leapt at me like a slap in the face and I started crying in class, then in the bathroom right after.
-I cried in the car on the way home and even more that night.
-There was just something about the strength in being broken I had never felt I could access.
+She leapt at me like a slap in the face and I started crying in the yoga class where I first found out about her.
+There was something about her strength in being broken I had never felt I could access.
 What a dramatic shift in the way I will forever think and act.
 Her story is tremendous and... she rides a crocodile!

 Akhilandeshvari:“Ishvari” in Sanskrit means "goddess” or "female power" and the “Akhilanda” means “never not broken.”

 This isn’t the kind of broken that indicates weakness, oh no, that's taught to us growing up.